 The same holds true for anticonvulsants and antipsychotics.
 Dosages may be higher than usual at first, especially when dealing with extreme mania or depression.
 However, once the crisis has passed, the dosage is generally lowered to facilitate a stable, happy and productive life.
 Lithium or any other specific drug may just not be right for you, but by working with your doctor, a better option can be found.

-For more information about mental health issues, see the links on the next page.
+For more information about mental health issues, see the links below.

 A new study found Washington, D.C. tops the list as the most psychopath-dense area of the U.S. HowStuffWorks looks at how the rest of the states rank.